 Anderson Marsh Boating Itinerary from Clear Lake Campground by kayak, canoe, or small motor boat:

 One of the top things to do at Clear Lake Campground is to explore Cache Creek and Anderson Marsh in a kayak, canoe, or boat.
-You can bring your own and dock right from Camp or rent a kayak, canoe, or small motor boat from us.
+You can bring your own and dock right from Camp or rent a kayak or canoe from us.
 This itinerary takes you from Camp along the shore of Anderson Marsh, Slater Island, and Garner Island.

 Starting from Camp, go toward the right, with Anderson Marsh on your left.
 You'll soon come to a few peaceful inlets off to the left that are fun to explore by kayak or canoe when the water is high enough.
 Continuing along, you'll pass houses on your right and Anderson Marsh on the left shore.
 Trees along the shore provide nesting spots for heron and egret, both commonly seen in this area.
 Watch for otters, ducks, and grebes in the water and deer in the wooded area.